Skip to content

 We go through the steps of solving the problem with the Classiq platform, using QAOA algorithm [2].
 The solution is based on defining a pyomo model for the optimization problem we would like to solve.

-Building the Pyomo model from a graph input
+Building the Pyomo model from an input

 We proceed by defining the pyomo model that will be used on the Classiq platform, using the mathematical formulation defined above: